Throwback uniform: Ice hockey

-Like when Reebok took over manufacturing, Adidas had a year where no team had a full time third.
-When Adidas reinstated the third jersey program in the 2018–19 season, a few teams used the occasion to unveil Heritage uniforms, which were only used at least three times and on a part-time basis.
-Among the teams that participated include the Maple Leafs (white/green St. Patricks' design from the 1920s), Devils (1980s home design), Jets (design based on the original Jets' WHA uniforms), Oilers (blue uniforms from the Wayne Gretzky era) and Hurricanes (late 1980s Hartford Whalers green uniform).
-For the 2019–20 season, the Canucks wore their "skate blade" uniforms from the 1990s, while the Kings brought back their 1990s white uniforms for a few games.
-A few other teams, namely the Arizona Coyotes, Calgary Flames, St. Louis Blues and Washington Capitals, reinstated their throwbacks as full-fledged alternates, although the Blues did bring back their mid-1990s blue uniforms for a few games in the 2019–20 season.
+In the 1991–92 NHL season, the Original Six teams, the Boston Bruins, Chicago Blackhawks, Detroit Red Wings, Montreal Canadiens, New York Rangers, and Toronto Maple Leafs all wore throwback jerseys for select games, based on uniforms from before the modern expansion era.
+In addition, the All-Star Game featured throwbacks based upon the original All-Star uniforms from 1947–1959.
+In subsequent seasons, teams have worn throwback jerseys on special occasions to celebrate team or even stadium anniversaries, or in annual "heritage uniform" games.
+The NHL Heritage Classic and NHL Winter Classic also initially began with participating teams wearing throwback uniforms, with later games in both series seeing teams wear hybrid designs inspired by past uniforms, and on occasion from prior teams in the participants' home cities.

 For the 2021 and 2022–23 seasons Adidas introduced the "Reverse Retro" program, where each team created a specialty jersey that took elements of old jerseys with a twist.
 Some teams had colour swapped traditional uniforms, like the Edmonton Oilers who swapped Orange and Blue on their 1980s uniforms, and New Jersey Devils who swapped Green and Red on their '80s uniforms.
 Other teams merged two eras of their jerseys.
 The Los Angeles Kings took their original colours of forum blue and gold, and applied it to their 1990s style of jerseys which were only in black and silver.
 As well, there were teams who combined the looks of their current and former franchises.
 Such as the Minnesota Wild using North Star colours on their own logo, and the Colorado Avalanche applying their current colours to the style of the Quebec Nordiques jersey.

-In recent years, some NHL teams gradually brought back classic styles as full-time uniforms.
-The Penguins' current uniforms, for example, were based on the early 1990s set worn by Mario Lemieux during their first two Stanley Cup championship runs.
-The Oilers have twice revived the Wayne Gretzky-era blue and orange uniforms from the 1980s, most recently in 2022–23.
-Other throwback uniforms worn by the Arizona Coyotes, Buffalo Sabres, and Calgary Flames were also brought back on a full-time basis.
-Still other teams, such as the Colorado Avalanche, New York Islanders, and Ottawa Senators, began wearing modified versions of throwback uniforms from an earlier era.